GrofGraf/laravel-pdf-merger/README.md

 ]
 ```

-> When merging PDFs versions above 1.4 or PDF strings, a temporary PDF will be created during the process and stored in `storage/tmp` directory
+> When merging PDFs versions above 1.4 or PDF strings, a temporary PDF will be created during the process and stored in `storage/tmp` directory, therefore you may need to create it beforehand.